Rocket Italian Review (2023): I Tested The Course Thoroughly

 When you create a Premium course membership, it includes free use of their mobile app which gives you complete access to the web course wherever you are.

-I actually personally prefer the app over the web version.
+I actually personally prefer the app over the web version to learn Italian.
 It runs seamlessly and all features (including the Web Speech API mentioned above) work without any issues I’ve seen.

-Having the entire 183 lesson course available on my Android tablet or wife’s iPhone means that I can take it outside or relax on the couch while working through the material.
+Having the entire lesson library available on my Android tablet or wife’s iPhone means that I can take it outside or relax on the couch while working through the material.

 Since I also have access to other Rocket language courses, I can connect to any of them through the app as well.